-In fact, budgeting has allowed the small business to pick key projects that will have the biggest impact, finance manager, David Agius says.
+In fact, budgeting has allowed the business to prioritise key projects that will have the biggest impact,” finance manager David Agius said.

-“At Parcelpoint, we started out with a budget from the outset, because we knew it would really help us to plan and execute all the things we wanted in the future,” he said.
+“At Parcelpoint, we had a budget from the outset, because we knew it would really help us to plan and execute all the things we wanted in the future,” he said.

-The small business, which offers a growing network of local delivery, pickup and return locations for parcel deliveries, pick-ups or drop off, is thriving.budget
+The small business, which offers a growing network of local delivery, pickup and return locations for parcel deliveries, pick-ups or drop off, is thriving.

 But a budget can only be a guide, especially as a startup business that changes rapidly.

-“We’re constantly trying new things, have been experiencing huge growth, onboarding new retail partners and had a recent capital raise,” said Agius.
+“We’re constantly trying new things, have been experiencing huge growth, onboarding new retail partners and had a recent capital raise,” Agius said.

 “Flexibility in the budget allows you to add something that helps you pivot later on.
 Being a startup, things move super rapidly and the ability to pivot is paramount.”

-Scottish Pacific Finance senior executive Wayne Smith says budgets are great tool for predicting the financial implications of a business plan, provided your assumptions are realistic.
+Scottish Pacific Finance senior executive Wayne Smith also says budgets are a great tool for predicting the financial implications of a business plan, provided your assumptions are realistic.

 “A meaningful budget shows how delivering on your business plan will impact your cash flow.
 It should contain forward-looking financial forecasts including profit and loss, balance sheet and cash flow statements,” said Smith.